Irish History | Stair Na Héireann

 Trivia Night

-Join us on 06.07.2024 for another fun filled night of trivia.
-Oh and don’t forget to wear TIE DYE.
+Join us on 12.06.2024 AT 7PM for another fun filled night of trivia.
+Oh and don’t forget to wear GREEN & RED

 Trivia Night takes place on the first Friday of the month – and hands down one of the highlights of the GAC’s monthly activities so don’t miss out – you could win some cool stuff!